-The Ficus microcarpa is also known as the ‘Ficus Nana plant’ with its glossy leaves is different and known for its smaller size and more ‘friendly’ root system.
+The Ficus microcarpa, also known as the ‘Ficus Nana plant’ with its glossy leaves, is different and known for its smaller size and more ‘friendly’ root system.

 Green Island Ficus Plant Care

-A quick glance at this Ficus variety with glossy deep green leaves one could mistake the plant for a jade plant at home in a tropical garden.
+With a quick glance at this Ficus variety with glossy, deep green leaves, one could mistake the plant for a jade plant at home in a tropical garden.

-In its native regions, Ficus microcarpa green island can reach over twenty feet tall with a massive canopy.
+In its native regions, Ficus microcarpa green island can reach over 20′ feet tall with a massive canopy.

 The selected varieties commonly sold and cultivated in North America are a little smaller, reaching 8′ feet tall if left unattended.

-The green island Ficus plant is typically grown as a low hedge or as a ground cover.
+The green island Ficus plant is typically grown as a ficus bush, a low hedge, or as a ground cover.
 The shape is managed by pruning to keep the Ficus at the desired height.

-Some people keep it trimmed from an early age to maintain it as a small Japanese bonsai tree.
+Some people keep it trimmed from an early age to maintain it as a small Ficus nana bonsai tree.

 The Ficus microcarpa features dense green foliage with small, rounded leaves.
 The glossy foliage is often used to help complement surrounding plants with a tropical garden feel.

-As a slow grower, the Ficus microcarpa is easy to manage but the root system tends to spread quickly, which is why it shouldn’t be planted close to other vegetation or structures.
+As a shrub, the Ficus green island is a slow grower, which makes it easy to manage.
+However, the root system tends to spread quickly, which is why it shouldn’t be planted close to other vegetation or structures.

 Flowering and Fragrance

-The plant rarely flowers.
-It’s grown for its dense deep green glossy leaves, offering shade or helping to establish a perimeter.
+The ficus microcarpa ‘green island’ plant rarely flowers.
+It’s grown for its dense, deep green glossy leaves, offering shade or helping to establish a perimeter.